Last Updated: 11 Jan 2023

 Gender dysphoria/incongruence in young people is a contested area of medical practice.
 This approach avoids political, social, religious and ideological positions.

 This approach to developing guidelines for managing gender dysphoria or gender incongruence in children and adolescents aims to protect and safeguard the health, safety and welfare of the child.
-This guide prioritises the best interests of the child in accordance with human rights obligations under the International Convention of the Rights of the Child .
+This guide prioritises the best interests of the child in accordance with human rights obligations under the United Nations Convention on the Rights of the Child .